ClaudioMerola/ADxRay/README.md

 This script may take several hours to complete!

-Releases can be found at: [Releases](https://github.com/Merola132/ADxRay/releases)
+### How to run:

+Just copy or download the ADxRay.ps1 and run on any computer that meets the requirements below.

 ### Requirements:

-If Running the Charts version the script must be run with the following requirements:
+The script must be run with the following requirements:

  - At least Windows Server 2012 / Windows 8
- - .Net 3.5 Installed
  - RSAT (Remote Server Administration Tools) Installed

-If Running the Light version the script must be run with the following requirements:

- - At least Windows Server 2012 / Windows 8
- - RSAT (Remote Server Administration Tools) Installed
+ - Internet connection is not required*

+Internet connection might be use by the script for version validation, but is not a requirement.

 ![alt text](https://github.com/Merola132/ADxRay/raw/master/Docs/0.png)